 Neo Turf Masters has six players from round the world for you to decide on from.
 They have various playing styles and signature looks.
 There are 4 courses to settle on between, and also the on screen information relating to weather and hit-power are all designed to assist you become a far better virtual player.
 So it’s not Mario Golf, but it’s still an excellent little game.
 Described as juiced up, high speed golf.
 I never knew that golf might be any of these things.
-Neo Turf Masters is one among the best Neo Geo games on switch.
+Neo Turf Masters is the greatest neo geo games of all time.

 |Developer||Nazca Corporation, Saurus (Neo Geo Pocket Color), DotEmu (Mobile/PC)|

 10. Magician Lord

 One among the Neo Geo’s flagship titles, ADK’s Magician Lord did a great job of showing audiences precisely what the system was capable of.
 Both in visual and technical aspects.
 On his way, the pointy hat hero must defeat hordes of demons and other monstrosities, and even shape shift into different creatures to beat diverse challenges.
 The gameplay was excellent.
 The game was incredibly colorful and detailed, which made it the proper game to draw players towards the large red Neo Geo cabinet.
 Magician Lord is one among the best Neo Geo games on Switch.

 11. Metal Slug 3